Making banana bread is always a good way to use up very ripe bananas.

 - 3 cups mashed medium very ripe bananas (about 6)

-- 1 cup chopped toasted walnuts (optional)
+- 1 cup chopped toasted walnuts or chocolate chips (optional)

 Preheat oven to 350 degrees.
 Butter a 9-by-5-by-3-inch (2-quart) loaf pan; set aside.
 In a medium bowl, whisk together flour, baking powder, salt, and baking soda; set aside.

 In the bowl of an electric mixer, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 With mixer on low speed, add flour mixture in three additions, alternating with two additions of banana; mix until just combined.
 Stir in walnuts, if desired, by hand.

 Pour batter into prepared pan.
 Bake until a toothpick inserted in center comes out with only a few moist crumbs attached, 60 to 70 minutes.
 Let cool 10 minutes in pan, then turn out of pan and let cool completely on a wire rack.